PaneruVipin/jarviot-challenge-full-stack-backend/README.md

 If you encounter any issues or have questions, feel free to reach out for assistance.

-This version provides clear step-by-step instructions for running the program and setting up the necessary configurations for Google services and Firebase.
+Replace `[repository_url]` and `[repository_directory]` with the actual repository URL and directory name respectively.
+This version now includes the instructions to clone the repository before proceeding with the setup steps.